Merzasphor/MWSE/docs/source/apis/tes3ui.md

 * `params` (table)
 	* `id` (string, number): The menu’s ID.
 The menu can be later accessed by tes3ui.findMenu(id).
 	* `dragFrame` (boolean): *Default*: `false`.
 Constructs a draggable and resizeable frame and background for the menu.
 It is similar to the stats, inventory, magic and map menus in the standard UI.
+Its title bar text can be set with the .text property.
 After construction, position and minimum dimensions should be set.
 	* `fixedFrame` (boolean): *Default*: `false`.
 Constructs a fixed (non-draggable) frame and background for the menu.
 The layout system should automatically centre and size it to fit whatever is added to the menu.
 	* `loadable` (boolean): *Default*: `true`.
 If set to false, calls to loadMenuPosition will fail.